NCAR/wrfcloud/docs/Users_Guide/user_interface.rst

 **Projection:** Choose a projection from the dropdown menu.
 Options are *Lambert* or *Mercator*.

 **Domain Definition:** Use the map tool to draw a box of your regional domain.
 From a desktop computer, hold the *CTRL* button and drag to draw a new box.
 The latitude and longitude corners on the right side will automatically adjust based on your box on the map.
-You may also edit the North, West, South, and East latitude/longitude boxes directly.
+You may also edit the *North*, *West*, *South*, and *East* latitude/longitude boxes directly.
 Changes will be reflected in the box on the map.

-**Grid Resolution:** Enter your model resolution in meters.
+**Grid Resolution:** Enter the model resolution in meters.

 **Physics Suite:** Select the physics suite option.
-Options include "tropical", "conv-permitting", or "custom".
-The custom setting simply means you will edit the physics settings directly in the namelist.input using the Advanced editing mode.
-The tropical and convection-permitting options reflect what the WRF modeling team provides as a good place to start, which include settings for two typical applications: convection-permitting weather over the contiguous U.S. and tropical storms/convection.
-Information can be found `here <https://www2.mmm.ucar.edu/wrf/users/physics/wrf_physics_suites.php>`_, but the settings are shown below for quick reference and use in defining a new model configuration.
+Options include *tropical*, *conv-permitting*, or *custom*.
+The *custom* setting simply means you will edit the physics settings directly in the namelist.input file using the :ref:`ui_advanced` editing mode.
+The *tropical* and *convection-permitting* options reflect what the WRF modeling team provides as a good place to start, which include settings for two typical applications: convection-permitting weather over the contiguous U.S. and tropical storms/convection.
+More information can be found `here <https://www2.mmm.ucar.edu/wrf/users/physics/wrf_physics_suites.php>`_, but the settings are shown below for quick reference and use in defining a new model configuration.

 .. list-table:: CONUS convection-permitting suite
    :widths: 10 10 10